sagemath/docker-images/infrastructure/README.md

 - Connect https://keystone.lal.in2p3.fr/
 - Login with stratuslab domain and your credentials
 - Flavor: os.16, image: Ubuntu 14.04
+- *Whatever you do:* Make sure your kernel is not affected by this issue: https://github.com/moby/moby/issues/18180; recent versions in Debian and Ubuntu are all up to date on this and are not affected.
+So make sure to grab the latest kernel updates just to be sure.

 - Connect on the machine and run the following commands: